5,280 feet is only the beginning

 Ranked #80 Among National Universities

 Top 5 Ranked in the top five in the nation for study abroad participation

 Ranked by the Carnegie Foundation as a high-volume research institution

 Partnering with businesses, our local community and a range of educational partners, we tackle the grand challenges of the Rocky Mountain West and work together to strengthen our region and provide opportunities for the people who call it home.
 Our students, faculty and community partners work to solve problems throughout Colorado and beyond, addressing such challenges as homelessness, healthy aging and sustainability.
 Engagement through research and service allows us to stay involved at home and around the world.
 Plus, we've dedicated ourselves to being a resource for our neighbors by hosting education and arts events for local high school students and others in the Denver area, expanding our reach beyond our campus.

-Our intellectual curiosity leads to solutions that benefit people around the world, and our campus is enriched by the diverse perspectives of students from 89 countries.
+Our intellectual curiosity leads to solutions that benefit people around the world, and our campus is enriched by the diverse perspectives of students from more than 80 countries.
 Around 70 percent of our undergraduate students participate in study abroad programs during their time here, taking advantage of the opportunity to advance peace, justice and understanding worldwide.
 With one of the world’s top schools for international relations, student and faculty research spans the continents, and a network of nearly 140,000 alumni supports students and graduates globally.

 Our leaders come from many backgrounds and perspectives, bringing a wealth of experience and expertise.
 They collaborate with students and faculty to determine the University's direction, expand student opportunities and enhance our shared ability to make a difference.